damianolodi/damianolodi/content/notes/c/_index.md

 1.  **Preprocessing**
     - `#include` are called _preprocessor directives_
-    - `#` means that it should be handeled first, before everything else
+    - `#` means that it should be handled first, before everything else
 2.  **Compiling**
     - Code is translated into _assembly language_, understood by CPUs
 3.  **Assembling**
-    - _Assembly_ is translateed into 0s ans 1s
+    - _Assembly_ is translated into 0s and 1s
 4.  **Linking**
-    - Also libraries are compiled in 0s and 1s, and all those files are linked/attached one another
+    - Also, libraries are compiled in 0s and 1s, and all those files are linked/attached one another

 ---
 ## Resources